HDFGroup/vol-cache/README.md

 By default, the debugging mode is enabled to ensure the VOL connector is working.
 To disable it, simply remove the $(DEBUG) option from the CC line, and rerun make.

 ## Running the parallel HDF5 benchmarks
+### Environmental variables
+Currently, we use environmental variables to enable and disable the cache functionality.
+* SSD_CACHE [yes|no]: Whether the SSD_CAHE functionality is turned on or not. [default=yes]
+* SSD_PATH -- the path of the node local storage.
+* SSD_SIZE -- size of the node local storage in unit of Giga Bytes.

 ### Parallel write
 * **test_write_cache.cpp** is the benchmark code for evaluating the parallel write performance.
 In this testing case, each MPI rank has a local buffer BI to be written into a HDF5 file organized in the following way: [B0|B1|B2|B3]|[B0|B1|B2|B3]|...|[B0|B1|B2|B3].
 The repeatition of [B0|B1|B2|B3] is the number of iterations